Confused About Concussions? Understanding the Impact and Recovery

-Have you noticed any changes in personality, or increased irritability in your loved ones?
+Have you noticed any changes in personality or increased irritability in your loved ones?
 It’s possible they may be suffering from a concussion that they’re unaware of.
 Many people may not notice all of the signs of a concussion, so our Chiropractor at Revivelife™, Ian Anderson, has highlighted some of the most common symptoms, as well as what he can do to help!
-The role of a chiropractor in the event of an an athletic concussion is to assess, evaluate and manage the people who have sustained the injury.
+The role of a chiropractor in the event of an athletic concussion is to assess, evaluate, and manage the people who have sustained the injury.
 Conventional Chiropractic Care may effectively treat whiplash and mechanical headaches, which are often part of the symptoms that occur at the time of a concussion.
+In addition to these treatments, understanding the nuances of concussion symptoms can empower individuals and families to seek timely intervention and promote proper recovery.

 SIGNS AND SYMPTOMS OF AN ATHLETIC CONCUSSION